akhmarov/f5_otp/docs/IMPLEMENT.md

 `Locked User` = `expr {[mcget -nocache {session.custom.otp.verify_result}] == 2}`
 `Failed Code` = `expr {[mcget -nocache {session.custom.otp.verify_result}] == 3}`

-It is better to add some error description that will be visioble to user for all branches except **Successful**.
-So user could understand wether he or she entered wrong code or there were too many failed attempts and user was locked out.
+It is better to add some error description that will be visible to user for all branches except **Successful**.
+So user will understand that he or she entered wrong code or there were too many failed attempts and user was locked out.

 ## Setup OTP-LTM

-This is an example policy shows how to use APM **HTTP Auth** with iRule **LTM-OTP-Verify_irule** to add Multi-Factor Authentication (MFA) to deployed on BIG-IP applications that do not support APM **iRule Event**.
+This is an example policy shows how to use APM **HTTP Auth** with iRule **LTM-OTP-Verify_irule** to add Multi-Factor Authentication (MFA) to applications deployed on BIG-IP that do not support APM **iRule Event**.

 ![Policy2](../pics/implement_vpe2.png)